Predicting memorization within Large Language Models fine-tuned for classification: Introduction

 Mitigating the negative impacts of memorization while still harnessing its advantages is a challenging task, that requires varying approaches based on the sensitivity of the training data and the purpose of the model.
-However, it is hard for practitioners to evaluate the potential risk of memorized samples, because empirical defenses often fail to capture the most vulnerable samples from the training set \citep{aerni_evaluations_2024}.
-To address this gap, we propose a new method to audit models under development and predict, from the early stages of training, the elements of the training data that the LLM is likely to memorize.
-Our goal is to provide an efficient tool for practitioners to inspect vulnerable elements before they are memorized in a classification setting, and implement context-appropriate mitigation techniques: anonymization, differential privacy, removal, etc.
+However, practitioners often struggle to evaluate the potential risk of memorization, as empirical defenses often fail to capture the most vulnerable samples from the training set \citep{aerni_evaluations_2024}.
+To address this limitation, we propose a new method to audit models under development and predict, from the early stages of training, the elements of the training data that the LLM is likely to memorize.
+This is intended to help practitioners assess the privacy risks of the models they are training, at minimal cost.
+Existing \textit{a posteriori} measures such as LiRA or counterfactual memorization \citep{carlini_membership_2022, feldman_what_2020} are prohibitively expensive in terms of computational time for most practitioners.
+In contrast, our method requires no shadow models and can even assess memorization risks before training is complete.
+The low cost and simplicity of our approach make privacy audits of models under development more widely accessible.

+Moreover, our method would enable researchers to design new empirical defenses that optimally allocate privacy budgets to protect the most vulnerable samples.
+Existing methods such as differential privacy \citep{dwork_calibrating_2006} allocate privacy budgets uniformly.
+Our method can serve as a proxy for vulnerability to memorization, making it possible to concentrate privacy budgets on the most vulnerable samples before they are memorized, thereby achieving a better privacy-utility trade-off.

+Predicting memorization \emph{before it occurs} is an underexplored problem.
+To address it, we relied on metrics previously used in the literature to characterize memorization in neural networks: Loss, Logit Gap, Mahalanobis distance \citep{mahalanobis_generalized_1936}, and Pointwise Sliced Mutual Information (PSMI) \citep{goldfeld_sliced_2021, wongso_pointwise_2023}.
+However, these metrics have never been studied for predicting memorization before it occurs.
+In this paper, we develop and implement a rigorous empirical protocol to evaluate the predictive power of these established metrics for early memorization detection, across a variety of settings.

+To the best of our knowledge, \citet{biderman_emergent_2023} provide the only baseline suitable for comparison.
+However, their approach focuses on generative models, while we study models trained on discriminative tasks.
+Moreover, they rely on \textit{k-extractability} \citep{carlini_extracting_2021}, which is not applicable to discriminative models.
+To enable comparison, we adapted their method to a classification setting, despite the significant computational cost arising from the increased complexity of measuring memorization in this context (see Section \ref{sec:eval_protocol}).
+Once adapted, we used this method as a baseline.
+While it achieves a low False Positive Rate (FPR), it also suffers from a low True Positive Rate (TPR).
+Conversely, our approach achieves both low FPR and high TPR while being 50 times faster, paving the way for inspecting vulnerable samples under realistic conditions.